HL7/davinci-ra/input/pagecontent/dcc.md

 ###  Using CQL

 Specifying a digital condition category should follow the using CQL requirements specified in the [Quality Measure Implementation Guide](http://hl7.org/fhir/us/cqfmeasures/using-cql.html).
+Future versions of this IG may specify additional requirements for specifying dCCs using CQL and provide examples.